ricab/scope_guard/README.md

 #### Why so little?

-The goal of this approach is two-fold:
+The goal of this approach are:

-- to keep complexity to a minimum, avoiding superfluous object states leaking into the domain of whatever problem the client is trying to solve.
+1. to keep complexity to a minimum, avoiding superfluous object states leaking into the domain of whatever problem the client is trying to solve.
-- encouraging a single explicit way of doing something makes for clearer code
+2. encouraging a single explicit way of doing something makes for clearer code
+3. to strive for _single responsibility_

 For instance, what problem could a default-constructed scope guard possibly help solve?
 I cannot think of any real world example.
 Scope guards that do